 The Controversial Truth About Asset Protection Planning

-There are those who view asset protection with skepticism.
+There are those who view asset protection planning with skepticism.
 They think that others have moral obligations to pay their court-ordered debts.
-If a judge says they have to pay, they argue, they should strip their bank accounts bare, turn over their dwelling places, their vehicles, take the shirts off their backs, and live in the streets with their private parts covered with fig leaves until their debts are paid.
+If a judge says they have to pay, they argue, they should strip their bank accounts bare, turn over their dwelling places, their vehicles, take the shirts off their backs, and live in the streets with their private parts covered with fig leaves until they pay their debts.

 Examine the facts, however, and that perception may change.
 Look how many 5-to-4 decisions there are in the 9-member supreme court.
 A judge who rules one way could just as easily have ruled another.
 Judges are human beings just like you and me.
 Like you and me, they are subject to external pressures that may influence objectivity.